Noise Fit, Estimation Error and a Sharpe Information Criterion

 where $Z$ is $\chi^2(k)$-distributed, $N$ is an independent standard normal distribution and $R$ a remainder such that $\E\brae{T \abs{R}^p}\to 0$ as $T\to\infty$ for all $p\geq 1$. \end{enumerate} \end{theorem}

-Equation (\ref{eq_confidence_set1}) is convenient when testing the null hypothesis of a true Sharpe ratio of $0$ as it allows to test via standard tables and numeric routines for the $\chi^2$ distribution.
+Equation (\ref{eq_confidence_set1}) is convenient under the null hypothesis of a true Sharpe ratio of $0$ which can be tested by using that $T\hat\rho^2$ follows a $\chi^2 $ distribution.
 Equation (\ref{eq_confidence_set}) has an intuitive interpretation.
-While the $N$-term corresponds to the noise in the in-sample data-set, the $Z$-term corresponds to noise fit and estimation error.
+While the $N$-term corresponds to the noise in the in-sample data set, the $Z$-term corresponds to noise fit and estimation error.
 With a higher true Sharpe ratio $\tau^*$, any deviation from the true parameter becomes more costly so that the parameters are estimated more precisely and the $Z$-term becomes less relevant.